 BCV's asset quality remained at sound levels over the past years, reflecting the bank's strong focus on credit risk and its conservative credit risk management.
-The problem loan ratio decreased marginally to 0.71% as of 30 June 2021 from 0.77% as of year-end 2020, reaching a new low after a continuous decline in nonperforming loans since 2010.
-The bank's cash coverage ratio meanwhile improved to 56.6% as of 30 June 2021 from 44.1% as of 31 December 2020, reflecting a decline in problem loans to CHF249 million from CHF261 million and an increase in loan loss provisions to CHF141 million from CHF115 million.
+The problem loan ratio decreased to 0.53% as of year-end 2021 from 0.77% as of year-end 2020, reaching a new low after a continuous decline in nonperforming loans since 2010.
+The bank's cash coverage ratio meanwhile improved to 50.3% as of year-end 2021 from 44.1% as of year-end 2020, reflecting a decline in problem loans to CHF189 million from CHF261 million and a decline in loan loss provisions to CHF95 million from CHF115 million.
 In 2020, the cash coverage ratio had improved by 12 percentage points mainly because BCV for the first time accounted for the expected credit loss on its performing balance sheet and off-balance sheet exposures (following an approach similar to IFRS9).

 BCV's loan book remains concentrated in the dynamic Vaud region, which is supported by strong demographical factors, but also exhibits elevated house price levels.
-While we take into account that BCV did not see a rise in problem loans during a decline in housing prices in the 2014-2016 period, the bank nonetheless remains susceptible to shocks potentially emanating from the domestic real estate market or during a prolonged period of weaker economic growth as a result of the coronavirus crisis.
-Mitigating this susceptibility is the bank's below-average growth rate of its mortgage book as well as its below-average loan-to-value ratio of its residential real estate loan exposures of around 50%.
+While we take into account that BCV did not see a rise in problem loans during a decline in housing prices in the 2014-2016 period, the bank nonetheless remains susceptible to shocks potentially emanating from the domestic real estate market or during a prolonged period of weaker economic growth.
+Mitigating this susceptibility is the bank's below-average loan-to-value ratio of its residential real estate loan exposures of around 50%.

-In addition to the bank's CHF22.6 billion residential real estate exposures as of year-end 2020, BCV had CHF3.3 billion of other mortgage loans, which are mostly secured by land, as well as CHF2.2 billion of commercial real estate exposures on its books, which represent loans to SMEs and large corporates secured by offices and other commercial and industrial collateral.
-Moreover, the bank had extended CHF5.9 billion of other customer loans, of which CHF3.0 billion were secured and CHF2.9 billion were unsecured.
-Despite the mostly secured nature of the bank's loan book and government-guaranteed liquidity loans for SMEs that were extended until July 2020, the pandemic could still result in an increase of corporate defaults and, hence, a rise in problem loans at BCV.
-In addition, the bank's trade finance book of CHF1.7 billion as of 30 June 2021 could be a source of asset risk given dislocations in commodity prices, as was seen during the first half of 2020.
+In addition to the bank's CHF23.7 billion residential real estate exposures as of year-end 2021, BCV had CHF3.5 billion of other mortgage loans, which are mostly secured by land, as well as CHF2.2 billion of commercial real estate exposures on its books, which represent loans to SMEs and large corporates secured by offices and other commercial and industrial collateral.
+Moreover, the bank had extended CHF6.3 billion of other customer loans, of which CHF3.1 billion were secured and CHF3.1 billion were unsecured.
+Despite the mostly secured nature of the bank's loan book and government-guaranteed liquidity loans that were extended to SMEs during the height of the pandemic, a material slow down in economic activity due to heightened geopolitical risks could result in an increase of corporate defaults and, hence, a rise in problem loans at BCV.
+In addition, the bank's trade finance book of CHF1.6 billion as of year-end 2021 could be a source of asset risk given dislocations in commodity prices, as was seen during the first half of 2020.